BYOD or Agency-Owned Rugged Devices? How to Choose for Law Enforcement

 As technology changes, the way work is done in law enforcement does too.
-At the top of the list of tech trends is the use of mobile devices in public safety and policing.
+At the top of the list of tech trends is the use of mobile rugged devices in public safety and policing.
 Equipping officers with mobile technology helps them access, send and receive the right information at the right time.
 The result: greater situational awareness and improved efficiency in the field.

 As agencies recognize the value of empowering officers through mobile devices, this trend is becoming an industry standard.
-The right mobile devices can replicate and extend in-vehicle computer functionality to officers on foot in the field, replace many single-purpose tools and ensure constant access to mission-critical information.
+The right rugged devices can replicate and extend in-vehicle computer functionality to officers on foot in the field, replace many single-purpose tools and ensure constant access to mission-critical information.

-Law enforcement agencies can equip officers with mobile devices in two ways: deploy a bring your own device (BYOD) policy or create an agency-owned devices strategy.
+Law enforcement agencies can equip officers with mobile devices in two ways: deploy a bring your own device (BYOD) policy or create an agency-owned rugged devices strategy.

 BYOD in Law Enforcement